Impact-Invariant Control: Maximizing Control Authority During Impacts: Cassie Jumping Controller

 Timing the switch from the FLIGHT state to the LAND state is critical to stabilize the jump.
 Impact-invariant control reduces sensitivity to the impact timing and thus enables a greater margin of error.
-To evaluate this effect, for all the jumping motions we test a range of transition times $[-0.025 s, 0.025 s]$ and durations of the projection duration $[0.0 s, 0.1 s]$ to empirically evaluate the stable regions for the controller.
+To evaluate this effect, for all the jumping motions we perturb the transition time $t_{s}$ from the nominal switching time by $[-0.025 s, 0.025 s]$ and evaluate a range of projection duration $T \in [0.0 s, 0.1 s]$ to empirically evaluate the sensitivity of the controller.

 In addition to testing whether the robot successfully controls the jump, we also evaluate the overall control input cost: